laravel/docs/homestead.md

 <a name="php-versions"></a>
 ### PHP Versions

 Homestead 6 introduced support for running multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
-The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", and "7.4" (the default):
+The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4" (the default), and "8.0":

     sites:
         - map: homestead.test